1990-1999 Entertainment Trading Cards

 1990 Topps Robocop 2 sees the card maker jump on the action film sequel.
 However, a sizable chunk of the violent set does cover the original film as well.
 Get full details as well as a complete checklist.

 1990 Topps Simpsons trading cards are the first to feature the classic animated series.
 The simple set remains an affordable and easy-to-collect piece of early Simpsons memorabilia.

 Modeled after traditional sports cards, 1991 Impel Marvel Universe Series II offers an in-depth look at the most popular heroes and villains of the time.
 The 162-card base set is accompanied by 5 holograms.

 1991 Topps Desert Storm trading cards are some of the most widely available historical cards ever produced.
 Spanning three series, the set offers an in-depth look at people, technology and events of the first Gulf War.

-1992 Impel Marvel Universe Series 3 continues with the line of popular flagship comic sets from the early 1990s.
-The large base set is joined by five holograms.
+1992 Impel Marvel Universe Series 3 continues with the line of popular flagship comic sets from the start of the 1990s.
+The large base set is joined by a few holograms.

 1992 SkyBox Marvel Masterpieces took comic trading cards to a new premium level.
 The base set is painted by the legendary Joe Jusko.

 1992 Star Pics Saturday Night Live trading cards chart the show’s first 15-plus years, tracing the early years with John Belushi and Bill Murray through to Adam Sandler and Chris Farley.

 It might not be as loved as the first film, but 1992 Topps Home Alone 2: Lost in New York trading cards are the closest thing collectors have.
 One of the final no-frills entertainment sets from the company, the checklist has 66 cards and 11 stickers.